The first in Japan to be connected to space: the Mizusawa Campus of the National Astronomical Observatory (Iwate Prefecture)

 GOOGLE MAP

-Mizusawa Latitude Observatory, the origin of Kenji Miyazawa
+Mizusawa Latitude Observatory, the starting point of Miyazawa Kenji

-Miyazawa Kenji (1896-1933), known for his work "Matasaburo of the Wind" and "Night on the Galaxy Express," spent much of his life in Iwate Prefecture, but his work was originally from the Mizusawa Latitude Observatory.
+Miyazawa Kenji (1896-1933), known for works such as "Kaze no Matasaburo" and "Night on the Galactic Railroad," spent much of his life in his birthplace, Iwate Prefecture, but the origin of his work was the Mizusawa Latitude Observatory

-Exhibition at Oshu Space Museum (Image provided by Oshu Space Museum)
+Exhibits at the Oshu Space Museum (Image provided by Oshu Space Museum)

-The Oshu Space Walking Museum will display historical astronomical observation equipment used at the Latitude Observatory and the National Astronomical Observatory on permanent display, and you can also visit the observation equipment (development model) installed on the Japan Aerospace Exploration Agency (Japan Aerospace Exploration Agency) lunar spacecraft.
+At the Oshu Space Museum, there is a permanent exhibition of historical astronomical observation equipment that has been used at the Latitude Observatory and the National Astronomical Observatory, and you can also see the observation equipment (development model) installed on JAXA's (Japan Aerospace Exploration Agency) lunar probe

-You can also touch the wind and meteorites on a permanent exhibition that collects materials related to Miyazawa Kenji and the Latitude Observatory, and learn about planets through a one-in-700 million scale solar system model.
-Additionally, you can enjoy the 4D digital theater 4D2U in the theater room.
-The impressive space footage you can see while wearing 3D glasses is a must-see.
+Other attractions include the permanent exhibition "Wind," which brings together materials related to Miyazawa Kenji and the Latitude Observatory, as well as the opportunity to touch meteorites and learn about planets through a 1:700 million scale solar system model.
+You can also enjoy the 4D2U 4D digital theater in the theater room.
+The impressive images of space viewed through 3D glasses are a must-see

-The Oshu Space Museum building (second-generation main building of the former Latitude Observatory/built in 1921 [Taisho 10]) is a registered tangible cultural property of the country © National Astronomical Observatory of Japan
+The Oshu Space Museum building (the second main building of the former Latitude Observatory, built in 1921 [Taisho 10]) is a registered tangible cultural property of Japan. ©National Astronomical Observatory of Japan

 INFORMATION